TIBCOSoftware/snappydata/docs/kubernetes.md

 *	**Kubernetes cluster**</br> A running Kubernetes cluster of version 1.9 or higher.
 TIBCO ComputeDB has been tested on Google Container Engine(GKE) as well as on Pivotal Container Service (PKS).
 If Kubernetes cluster is not available, you can set it up as mentioned [here](#pksaccess).

 *	**Helm tool**</br> Helm tool must be deployed in the Kubernetes environment.
-Helm comprises of two parts, that is a client and a Tiller (Server portion of Helm) inside the kube-system namespace.
-Tiller runs inside the Kubernetes cluster and manages the deployment of charts or packages.
-You can follow the instructions [here](https://docs.pivotal.io/runtimes/pks/1-1/configure-tiller-helm.html) to deploy Helm in your Kubernetes enviroment.
+You can follow the instructions [here](https://helm.sh/docs/intro/install/) to deploy Helm in your Kubernetes enviroment.

-*	**Docker image**</br> Helm charts use the Docker images to launch the container on Kubernetes.
-[You can refer to these steps](quickstart/getting_started_with_docker_image.md#build-your-docker) to build your Docker image for TIBCO ComputeDB, provided you have its tarball with you.
+*	**Docker image**</br> Helm charts use Docker image to launch the TIBCO ComputeDB cluster on Kubernetes.
+[You can refer to these steps](quickstart/getting_started_with_docker_image.md) to build and publish your Docker image for TIBCO ComputeDB.
 TIBCO does not provide a Docker image for TIBCO ComputeDB.

 <a id= pksaccess> </a>
 ## Getting Access to Kubernetes Cluster